january3/vtree2/docs/reference/add_labels.md

 - template:

-  One of the predefined formats; can be 'simple' or 'long'.
-If 'custom', you must provide the `fmt` and `fmt_NA` parameters.
+  One of the predefined formats; can be 'simple', 'sameline' or 'long'.
+  If `fmt` or `fmt_na` is defined, it will be overridden by the respective formatting expression.

 - mask: